 According to a price survey the Cremation Research Council conducted in 2011, the average cost for direct cremation is $1,100.
 And the Federal Trade Commission (“FTC”) mandates that the following services be included in the price for direct cremation:

 - An appropriate percentage for overhead costs

 - Transportation of the body to the crematorium

 - Necessary authorizations

 The basic price for direct cremation does not include visitation, memorial service, inurnment, or the cost of products and services such as urns, obituaries, death certificates, or scattering services.

-The Cremation Association of North America has a short list of guidelines to help in choosing a reputable crematorium.
+The Cremation Association of North America has a short list of guidelines to help family members in choosing a reputable crematorium.

 The Funeral Rule

 Hopefully the above information provides you with a starting place for making your decisions regarding funeral services.
-If you choose cremation services, the Cremation Association of North America has a reference page of questions to ask.
+If you choose cremation services, the Cremation Association of North America has a reference page of questions to ask to make sure that your funeral home or crematorium is acting in your best interest.
 Available for download is a helpful printable checklist for comparing funeral costs.

 Whatever choices you make regarding funeral services, remember they are your choices.
 If necessary, enlist the aid of friends or family to help in gathering information before making your final choice.
+It may be hard to ask for help, especially when experiencing a loss, but friends and family can often provide an unbiased opinion and help make decisions that are based on logic rather than emotion.
 A funeral shouldn’t be determined by cost alone, but the costs can have a huge impact on the funeral experience, so be informed to make the best possible choice available to you.